 Since then she has worked in the community education and arts sectors, and more recently in the funded literature sector, as Literature Officer in the North West of England and as Literature Adviser to the Arts Council in Ireland, alongside literature advisory panel freelance work for the then Scottish Arts Council.
 Before moving back to Wales to begin her PhD research she worked as freelance coordinator for the Northern Ireland Theatre Association, as well as for Publishing Northern Ireland and was the volunteer Chair for the Literature Forum in Northern Ireland.

-Julia Forster, Marketing & Publicity Officer
+Jemma Bezant, Marketing & Publicity Officer

-Andrew Green, Chair, director
+Andrew Green, Chair, Director

 Andrew Green read Classics at Cambridge before coming to Wales to train as an academic librarian in 1973.
 He worked in university libraries in Aberystwyth, Cardiff, Sheffield and Swansea and in 1998 Andrew was appointed as the ninth Librarian of the National Library of Wales, a post from which he retired in March 2013.

 Andrew has also served on many information and educational bodies, including the Council of Aberystwyth University, the Wales Advisory Committee of the British Council and the Legal Deposit Libraries Committee.
 A fluent Welsh speaker, he has published widely in both English and Welsh.
 In September 2014 Parthian Books published his book In the Chair: a how to guide groups and manage meetings, and, in 2019, he published Wales in 100 Objects, whose Welsh version, Cymru Mewn 100 Gwrthrych, won Wales Books of the Year the same year.
 In 2004, Andrew chaired the first strategic body concerned with the promotion of Welsh medium teaching in higher education institutions.